INOVA-Technology/Koolendar/README.md

 # Koolendar
-Its kool.
-Its a calendar.
-Its a Koolendar.
+It's kool.
+It's a calendar.
+It's a Koolendar.